almedso/canopen/canopen-lib/README.md

 - segmented tests for parsing !!!
 - test it test segmented download
-- adjust server command specifier
+- clarify segmented download protocol (client and server command specifier at frames without index  )
 - Refactor payload  with index . data as [u8, 4]

 - no std varaint base on *embedded-can* hal api